OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced today that a Kansas City, Mo., man was convicted in federal court for illegally possessing firearms and for distributing crack cocaine.
+SPRINGFIELD, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a Rockaway Beach, Mo., man was convicted by a federal jury today for illegally possessing a firearm.

-Under federal statutes, Thompson could be subject to a mandatory minimum sentence of 22 years in federal prison without parole, up to a sentence of life in federal prison without parole.
+Under federal statutes, Thompson may be subject to a mandatory minimum sentence of 15 years in federal prison without parole, plus a fine up to $250,000.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case is being prosecuted by Special Assistant U.S. Attorney Brent Venneman and Assistant U.S. Attorney Bruce Clark.
-It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Kansas City, Mo., Police Department.
+This case is being prosecuted by Special Assistant U.S. Attorney Elizabeth Murray and Assistant U.S. Attorney Jim Kelleher.
+It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Forsyth, Mo., Police Department.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at